KeithBurghardt/MultiplexExperiment/Data and Protocol/README.md

 - Profit: Current profit per period

 - PlayerConnectedToLayer-[layer]_Node[i]: The layer and neighboring node a PlayerName connects to (1 if there is a connection or 0 otherwise)

+- DegreeLayer[layer]: Degree of node in a layer

+- ClusteringCoefficientLayer[layer]: Clustering coefficient of a node in a layer (if degree is 0 or 1, this value is 0)

+- FractionSpillover: Fraction spillover of a node in a layer (if degree is 0, this value is undefined)

 - gender: subject's gender (if stated)